vusd/phenakistoscopeJS/README.md

 Installation
 =======

-  1. Download a built version of PhenakistoscopeJS from: https://github.com/CreativeCodingProjects/phenakistoscopeJS/releases/latest
+  1. Download PhenakistoscopeJS.zip from: https://github.com/CreativeCodingProjects/phenakistoscopeJS/releases/latest
+  2. unzip it and the unzipped folder in a sensible place on your computer
-  2. if you don't already have a text editor get one (I recommend Atom as that is what I use in the videos)
+  3. if you don't already have a text editor get one (I recommend Atom as that is what I use in the videos)
-  3. install a development server such as atom-live-server
+  4. install a development server such as atom-live-server
-  4. Watch the tutorial videos at: PLAYLIST URL GOES HERE
+  5. Watch the tutorial videos at: PLAYLIST URL GOES HERE

 Build from source
 =======